 And good news!
 When I was inside at one of the markets the other day, a local fellow struck up a conversation with Jay, explaining confidently that all of the produce in that market and for about a 100 kilometers in every direction is grown without any chemicals!
 We had deduced this, by talking to farmers and others in the area, but it was nice to hear it confirmed again.

 Most of the produce comes from small local farms and it tastes amazingly fresh and just full of flavor.
-Organic certification hasn’t really become common here, but most of the farmers can’t afford expensive chemicals anyway, and their historical local growing methods produce excellent results naturally.
+Organic certification hasn’t really become common here, but most of the farmers can’t afford expensive chemicals anyway, and their historical local growing methods result in excellent fruits and veggies, naturally.
 So we are truly grateful to be able to partake of this nutritious delicious bounty!

 This recipe is one of those that can be thrown together without too much time spent on measuring the ingredients exactly.
 That’s kind of how I cook, anyway, except for baking, which definitely requires more precise measuring to get a positive outcome.
 (Ahem, I have tried being lazy while baking and it’s not worth the disappointment of epic fails, as I experienced early on… so I learned to be very exact in baking!)